OmarYaser/First-Extension/readme.md

 This is my trial to learn and make an extension for adobe AE

-### Added this line to test the effect of moving repository folder on remote connections
+### Added this line to test the effect of moving repository folder on remote connections : None